Fiji Live

-Fijilive is an online newspaper and business and cultural directory in Fiji.
-The site is owned by the Future Group of Companies owned by Fiji entrepreneur Yashwant Gaunder.
+FijiLive is an online news portal covering local and political news, sports, business, entertainment (general) and international news.
+The site is owned by Webmasters Pte Limited.

-Fijilive is one of Fiji's largest websites.
-The site rose to prominence in May 2000 during the nationalist coup orchestrated by George Speight.
-While communication links with the outside world were cut off by the coup plotters, Fijilive was one of the few sources of news to reach the international audience.
-Since 2003 the site has undergone a massive transformation with a focus on infotainment.
-However, it remains a major supplier of Fiji news for an international audience.
+FijiLive rose to prominence in May 2000 during the nationalist coup orchestrated by George Speight.
+While communication links with the outside world were cut off by the coup plotters, FijiLive was one of the few sources of news to reach the international audience.
+Since 2003 the site has undergone a massive transformation with a focus on news (local and political), sports (rugby and football) and business.